Aekop/BIOL3411.mini_project/protocol_walk_through.md

 How to generate the reverse complement of a sequence!
   1. First, ensure your genome is downloaded into your workbench.
-In our this is scratch.
+In ours is in scratch.
   2. Login to scratch: /scratch/username/
   3. Load your modules -> `module load emboss/6.6.0` and `module load seqtk/1.3`
   4. Check that they loaded with `module list`